go-gorm/gorm.io/pages/docs/data_types.md

 layout: page
 ---

-GORM provides few interfaces allows users define well-supported customized data types for GORM, takes [json](https://github.com/go-gorm/datatypes/blob/master/json.go) as example
+GORM provides few interfaces that allow users to define well-supported customized data types for GORM, takes [json](https://github.com/go-gorm/datatypes/blob/master/json.go) as an example

 ## Implements Data Type

 ### Scanner / Valuer

-Customized data type has to implement the [Scanner](https://pkg.go.dev/database/sql/sql#Scanner) and [Valuer](https://pkg.go.dev/database/sql/driver#Valuer) interfaces, so GORM knowns to how to receive/save it into database
+The customized data type has to implement the [Scanner](https://pkg.go.dev/database/sql/sql#Scanner) and [Valuer](https://pkg.go.dev/database/sql/driver#Valuer) interfaces, so GORM knowns to how to receive/save it into the database

 For example: